 “Hello, I spoke with Luke and if you agree we can meet not the next Sunday, because we have work commitments, but the following Saturday and Sunday.
 To get a little clearer ideas you can read the Gay Project Forum, it is very easy to find it on Google and you could also talk with Project, with whom I had spoken several times, he is a very good person and knows the gay world from the inside.
 As for our relationships, well, we are very happy with your email.
 Now we must try to rebuild everything without hiding anything and without pretending anything.
 Problems, sometimes, exist only in our imagination.
 Common sense is needed, it is true, but we are not naive and our choices have been made with good reasoning.

 Leo and Luke”

 The recovery of relationships with our parents on the basis of clarity, was not so easy, but on both sides there was a willingness to understand each other and, after about a year, things really became normal.
 By now our parents consider us as a couple and have overcome all or almost all their resistance and their complexes.

 Project, I told you my story and I would like to see it on the forum because I would like to tell all the guys who see their future gray, that for a gay guy life can be beautiful and that finding a serious partner is not at all an impossible thing, even if the difficulties are certainly not lacking.
 I’m attaching in my skype contact, I would like to talk with you again, maybe to meet you at the beginning of the summer.

 We embrace you!

 Leo and Luke

-If you like, you can join the discussion on this post on Gay Project Forum: http://gayprojectforum.altervista.org/T-gay-love-before-and-after
+If you want, you can participate in the discussion of this post open on the Gay Project Forum: http://gayprojectforum.altervista.org/T-risks-of-comig-out-with-parents